dirigible-io/dirigible-io.github.io/help/faq.md

 In-System Development is a programming model used when you work directly on a live system.

-* Avoid the side-effects of a simulated (local) environment by working on a live system
+<br> - Avoid the side-effects of a simulated (local) environment by working on a live system </br>

-* Access to the live data via the same channel which will be used in production
+<br> - Access to the live data via the same channel which will be used in production</br>

-* All the dependencies and integrations are on place as they will be in production
+<br> - All the dependencies and integrations are on place as they will be in production </br>

-* Shortest development turn-around time
+<br> - Shortest development turn-around time </br>

-* Short life-cycle management process
+<br> - Short life-cycle management process</br>

 </details>
 <details>
 <summary><b>Why In-System Development?</b></summary>

-* Perfect match to Dynamic Applications - built for change
+<br> - Perfect match to Dynamic Applications - built for change</br>

-* Can interpret (rather than compile) the execution of tasks
+<br> - Can interpret (rather than compile) the execution of tasks</br>

-* Existing smooth integration within the web servers
+<br> - Existing smooth integration within the web servers</br>

-* No restart required
+<br> - No restart required</br>

-* Java is also supported (javax.tools.*)
+<br> - Java is also supported (javax.tools.*)</br>

 </details>
 <details>
 <summary><b>Why injected services?</b></summary>

-* Available out-of-the-box for developers – request, response, datasource, http, storage, wiki, indexer, repository, user, etc.
+<br> - Available out-of-the-box for developers – request, response, datasource, http, storage, wiki, indexer, repository, user, etc.</br>

-* Standardized API for cloud developers
+<br> - Standardized API for cloud developers</br>

-* Different language's implementations are possible integrated via the extension point
+<br> - Different language's implementations are possible integrated via the extension point</br>

-* Different provider's implementations can be exposed to developers on their cloud
+<br> - Different provider's implementations can be exposed to developers on their cloud</br>

 </details>
 <details>
 <summary><b>Why integration services are part of the core?</b></summary>

-* Cloud applications usually are extensions to a packaged software (on-premise or on-demand)
+<br> - Cloud applications usually are extensions to a packaged software (on-premise or on-demand)</br>

-* Re-use of 3-thd party services is very often in this context
+<br> - Re-use of 3-thd party services is very often in this context</br>

-* Replication use-case - major scenario for on-premise to on-demand cross-platform applications
+<br> - Replication use-case - major scenario for on-premise to on-demand cross-platform applications </br>

-* Scheduled jobs as asynchronous activities usually needed
+<br> - Scheduled jobs as asynchronous activities usually needed</br>

-* Semantic separation of integration and orchestration services from the other general purpose services
+<br> - Semantic separation of integration and orchestration services from the other general purpose services</br>

 </details>
 <details>
 <summary><b>Why is the extensibility important and for whom?</b></summary>

-* Software vendor's code vs customer's specific extension's code
+<br> - Software vendor's code vs customer's specific extension's code</br>

-* Update and Upgrade issues
+<br> - Update and Upgrade issues</br>

-* Business agility depends on the process change -ability
+<br> - Business agility depends on the process change -ability</br>

-* Bilateral extension-points and extensions descriptors
+<br> - Bilateral extension-points and extensions descriptors</br>

 </details>
 <details>
 <summary><b>Why it looks like Eclipse in a web browser?
 Why not more webby style?</b></summary>

-* Lower barrier for Eclipse developers
+<br> - Lower barrier for Eclipse developers</br>

-* Overall experience comfortable for developers proven for years from on-premise tools
+<br> - Overall experience comfortable for developers proven for years from on-premise tools</br>

-* Using of Workbench API and concepts
+<br> - Using of Workbench API and concepts</br>

-* There are some alternatives already available for the „webby“ guys
+<br> - There are some alternatives already available for the „webby“ guys</br>

 </details>